Origin of Frequency Clusters and Self-Organized Triplet Locking in the Kuramoto Model with Inertia: Introduction

+Unlike other cluster types, the formation of frequency clusters requires that the effective coupling strength between the oscillators depends on the current state of the oscillators, rendering the coupling adaptive.
+The arguably easiest oscillator network that supports frequency clusters is a network of identical Kuramoto oscillators with inertia~\cite{Berner.2021}.
+The \ac{kmi}~\cite{Tanaka.1997, Tanaka.1997b} is an extension of the well-studied Kuramoto model~\cite{Kuramoto.1975, Haken.1984, Strogatz.2000}, obtained by adding a second-order term that allows for frequency adaptation~\cite{Ermentrout.1991}.

+Recently, the emergence of two frequency clusters in networks of identical Kuramoto oscillators with inertia was investigated in small, finite systems \cite{Maistrenko.2017,Brezetsky.2021,Ashwin.2025}, where these states are classified as (weak) chimeras.
+We perceive the in-phase or weak chimeras in small systems as a specific case of frequency clusters, as well as recently studied solitary states~\cite{Munyayev.2022}, in which only one oscillator exhibits a different frequency compared to a large synchronized group.
+In a system with three oscillators, Ashwin and Bick~\cite{Ashwin.2025} performed a bifurcation analysis and showed that in this system, frequency clusters arise from homoclinic bifurcations, akin to their formation in a two-cluster population network, as demonstrated by Belykh et al.~\cite{Belykh.2016}.
+Furthermore, the transversal stability of solutions with two phase-synchronous clusters has been studied in the thermodynamic limit using evaporation eigenvectors \cite{Munyayev.2024}.

-We provide an extended analysis of the origin of frequency clusters in a system of globally coupled identical Kuramoto oscillators with inertia.
-Our work builds upon previous works \cite{Munyayev.2024, Ashwin.2025} by performing bifurcation analysis in cluster subspaces in the thermodynamic limit.
-In the case of two frequency clusters, we complement earlier results by providing a bifurcation-theoretic analysis in the thermodynamic limit and extend the analysis to three frequency clusters.
-We further elaborate that three frequency clusters form triplet-locked solutions and compare them to the well-studied Arnold tongues.
+In this paper, we provide an extended analysis of the origin of frequency clusters in a system of globally coupled identical Kuramoto oscillators with inertia, first extending results on two frequency clusters, then elucidating the origin of three frequency clusters.
+Building upon the above mentioned works \cite{Munyayev.2024, Ashwin.2025}, we perform a bifurcation analysis of two frequency clusters in cluster subspaces, thereby providing a stability analysis in the thermodynamic limit.
+Then, we turn the analysis to three frequency clusters.
+We elaborate that three frequency clusters form triplet-locked solutions and compare them to the well-studied Arnol'd tongues.
 On the other hand, we show how two and three frequency clusters lose their phase synchrony in both transversal period-doubling and transcritical bifurcations.
-Last, we state that global bifurcations are required for the formation of frequency clusters.
+Last, we argue that global bifurcations are required for the formation of frequency clusters.